nytimes/Register/README.md

 **Step 0:** Register needs a configuration file that declares mock purchases, subscriptions and users that you will be testing against.

-Here's a sample that we use at NYTimes, the format needs to be same as below when creating your own fake purchases
+Here's a sample that we use at NYTimes.
+The format needs to be the same as below when creating your own fake purchases
 ```json
 {
 	"skus": {